-There is an OFF position and an ON position.
-The OFF position disables the Commander and allows the factory computer to operate the torque converter lock-up command as if the Commander was not installed.
-The OFF position also serves another function when used with an exhaust brake, the Commander has been designed to operate the torque converter clutch along with operating most exhaust brakes.
-When the Commander is in the OFF position, it energizes the exhaust brake (if the exhaust brake is turned ON).
+When the Co-Pilot is in the OFF position, it energizes the exhaust brake (if the exhaust brake is turned ON).
 Many people prefer to use the exhaust brake as an engine warmer in cold conditions.
-In order to use the exhaust brake as an engine warmer all that is necessary is to turn OFF the Commander and turn ON the power to the exhaust brake.
-When the Commander is powered ON, the exhaust brake will only engage when the torque converter clutch is engaged.
-When the Commander is sending the apply signal to the converter clutch and exhaust brake the green light in the control panel will illuminate.
-When the Commander disengages the torque converter clutch, the exhaust brake also turns OFF at the speed previously selected by the driver.
-We have designed this feature into the Commander to automate the torque converter clutch and exhaust brake actuation.
+In order to use the exhaust brake as an engine warmer all that is necessary is to turn OFF the Co-Pilot and turn ON the power to the exhaust brake.
+When the Co-Pilot is powered ON, the exhaust brake will only engage when the torque converter clutch is engaged.
+When the Co-Pilot is sending the apply signal to the converter clutch and exhaust brake the green light in the control panel will illuminate.
+When the Co-Pilot disengages the torque converter clutch, the exhaust brake also turns OFF at the speed previously selected by the driver.
+We have designed this feature into the Co-Pilot to automate the torque converter clutch and exhaust brake actuation.
 This eliminates the need to turn OFF the exhaust brake when coming to a stop.
 This feature has been designed for heavy pullers that require engine braking at low speeds.
 The ATS Five StarTM Converter and ATS Valve Body have been designed to maximize this feature.
-The minimum set speed position of the Commander will only be effective when installed with the ATS Valve Body.

 You can use this function on a stock valve body, however you will not notice a difference in performance at low speeds due to the design of the factory valve body.
 When used with the ATS Valve Body and ATS Five StarTM Converter, you will find you can have 100% engine retard down to around 12 mph.
 Below this speed, the torque converter clutch and exhaust brake, if equipped, will automatically disengage.
 When used with the factory (stock) valve body you will not be able to utilize the 1st or 2nd gear lock-up feature, lock-up will only occur in 3rd and 4th gear.
-The Commander works off of an interface that will only take effect when the vehicle is above the speed selected by the driver.
-The best way to familiarize yourself with the operation of the Commander is to set the Commander to the maximum (highest) set speed (up arrow) available.
+The Co-Pilot works off of an interface that will only take effect when the vehicle is above the speed selected by the driver.
+The best way to familiarize you with the operation of the Co-Pilot is to set the Co-Pilot to the maximum (highest) set speed (up arrow) available.
 Cancel the Overdrive (OD light ON) if it is not already off and hold a steady speed of approximately 35 mph.
-While cruising at a speed of 35 mph, depress the down arrow on the controller panel, watching for the green light on the Commander to illuminate; about 3 seconds after the light illuminates, the torque converter clutch should engage.
+While cruising at a speed of 35 mph, depress the down arrow on the controller panel, watching for the green light on the Co-Pilot to illuminate; about 3 seconds after the light illuminates, the torque converter clutch should engage.
 You can familiarize yourself with the adjustment of the control panel by repeating this step at different speeds below the posted speed limit.
-There is an automatic overdrive cancel built into the Commander, this feature cancels the overdrive as the vehicle is accelerated from a stop.
+There is an automatic overdrive cancel built into the Co-Pilot, this feature cancels the overdrive as the vehicle is accelerated from a stop.
 The OD cancel only takes place immediately after the ignition has been cycled, after the initial cancel signal is sent the feature is disabled.